ON THIS PAGE

 We can be reasonably sure that that after meeting the Lord in the air, we do not stay suspended in space, but have to go somewhere.
 The question is where do we go?
 Do we continue on into "heaven" or.... ?

 Yes, I know that many believe that Christians will go to heaven after the rapture, however I am not sure whether these Christians have ever thought the matter through, much less checked what the Bible has to say about it.
 Sadly, belief in a vague Heaven somewhere out there seems to be based more on endless cartoons of people with wings standing around on white clouds strumming harps, than what Scripture says.
 The fact is that Heaven as a place removed from the earth is not, and never was the destination of the believer.

 The message of Jesus' famous beatitude, "Blessed are the meek for they shall inherit the land" can no longer be heard above the din of endless funeral sermons announcing that the dead have gone to heaven.
 In one of the most solemn declarations of all time the Almighty God promised to give to Abraham an entire country yet traditional Christian theology has almost no interest in the land promised to Abraham.
-For Details See What and Where is Heaven?
+For Details See The Location and Nature of Heaven

 And Jehovah said unto Abram, after that Lot was separated from him, Lift up now thine eyes, and look from the place where thou art, northward and southward and eastward and westward: for all the land which thou seest, to thee will I give it, and to thy seed for ever.
 [Genesis 13:14-15]